This page may contain affiliate links, see our disclaimer here.

 of Agia Roumeli.

-To return, take the ferry east to Loutro & Sfakia or west to Sougia & Paleohora and take a local bus back to Chania or Rethymnon, or relax and stay a while in the relaxed south coast of Crete.
+To return, take the ferry east to Loutro and Sfakia or west to Sougia & Palaiochora and take a local bus back to Chania or Rethymnon, or relax and stay a while in the peaceful south coast of Crete.

 Samaria gorge is open from late April until the end of October, and can be closed during those months due to weather conditions as a safety precaution.
 The river can rush through the gorge after heavy rain and become very dangerous.